haddersbadders/haddersbadders.github.io/longform/README.md

 ##Audio

 In the "flowers" section header, audio is embeded using the ```<audio>``` element.
-Playback is controlled in js/index.js using ScollMagic again so the audio file only plays when the user scrolls to the section and pauses when scrolled away.
+Playback is controlled in js/index.js using ScollMagic.
+When the user scrolls to the trigger div, ScrollMagic plays the audio file and pauses when scrolled away.